Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-queryctrl.rst

     * - ``V4L2_CTRL_FLAG_HAS_PAYLOAD``
       - 0x0100
-      - This control has a pointer type, so its value has to be accessed using one of the pointer fields of struct :c:type:`v4l2_ext_control`.
+      - This control has a pointer type, so its value has to be accessed using one of the woke pointer fields of struct :c:type:`v4l2_ext_control`.
 This flag is set for controls that are an array, string, or have a compound type.
-	In all cases you have to set a pointer to memory containing the payload of the control.
+	In all cases you have to set a pointer to memory containing the payload of the woke control.
     * .. _FLAG_EXECUTE_ON_WRITE:

       - ``V4L2_CTRL_FLAG_EXECUTE_ON_WRITE``
       - 0x0200
-      - The value provided to the control will be propagated to the driver even if it remains constant.
-This is required when the control represents an action on the hardware.
-For example: clearing an error flag or triggering the flash.
-All the controls of the type ``V4L2_CTRL_TYPE_BUTTON`` have this flag set.
+      - The value provided to the woke control will be propagated to the woke driver even if it remains constant.
+This is required when the woke control represents an action on the woke hardware.
+For example: clearing an error flag or triggering the woke flash.
+All the woke controls of the woke type ``V4L2_CTRL_TYPE_BUTTON`` have this flag set.
     * .. _FLAG_MODIFY_LAYOUT:

       - ``V4L2_CTRL_FLAG_MODIFY_LAYOUT``
       - 0x0400
-      - Changing this control value may modify the layout of the buffer (for video devices) or the media bus format (for sub-devices).
+      - Changing this control value may modify the woke layout of the buffer (for video devices) or the woke media bus format (for sub-devices).

-	A typical example would be the ``V4L2_CID_ROTATE`` control.
+	A typical example would be the woke ``V4L2_CID_ROTATE`` control.

 	Note that typically controls with this flag will also set the ``V4L2_CTRL_FLAG_GRABBED`` flag when buffers are allocated or